lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

  - ***name***: chassis name
  - ***belonging_rack***: the rack name which chassis belongs to. the rack name must be one of the racks in Part 4.
- - ***location***: location of chassis, it indicates which u the chassis is in，it is an integer value between 1-42.
+ - ***location***: location of chassis, it indicates which u the chassis is in.it is an integer value between 1-42.
  - ***machine_type***: type of the chassis, either Flex_Chassis or Nextscale_Chassis.
 If the machine is Nextscale, use Nextscale_Chassis; if the machine is Flex, use Flex_Chassis.